LUMC/python-course/README.md

 The course is targeted at PhD students, Postdocs, or anyone willing to learn how to program in Python.
 Students are assumed to have some experience with programming, but not necessarily in Python, and the UNIX shell.

-The program consists of four mornings with lessons and some assignments to be done in your own time (i.e., during the afternoons).
+In addition, they should bring their own laptops for the practical sessions.

 ## Coordinates